mmlombardi/Getting-and-Cleaning-Data-Course-Project/README.md

 Project Summary

-The following is a summary description of the project instructions

 You should create one R script called run_analysis.R that does the following.

 Merges the training and the test sets to create one data set.